petsc/petsc/doc/faq/index.rst

 .. _doc_faq_usage_alltoone:

-How Do I Collect To A Single Processor All The Values From A Parallel PETSc Vec?
+How do I collect to a single processor all the values from a parallel PETSc Vec?
 --------------------------------------------------------------------------------

 #.
 Create the ``VecScatter`` context that will do the communication: